Learn - Transactions

 If the deletion makes the running total fall below the planned amount on an event that had already resolved, the event stays in History.
 To bring it back to the Planner for further work, open the History tab and use Undo Action on its row.
 The full picture of Undo and what can fail is on History and Undo.

 Why does deleting a bank-imported transaction free it up to land again?
 So you can correct a wrong match.
-If Match dropped a $63.41 charge onto Groceries when it should have been on Dining, you delete it from Groceries and the next pull (or the next file upload) sees that hash as untaken on Groceries and offers it as a match again, this time so you can route it correctly.
-If you don’t want it to come back, route it where it belongs first; the dedup will then block re-import for that item.
+If Match Transactions dropped a $63.41 charge onto Groceries when it should have been on Dining, you delete it from Groceries and the next pull (or the next file upload) sees that hash as untaken on Groceries and offers it as a match again, this time so you can route it correctly.
+If you don’t want it to come back, route it where it belongs first; the duplicate check will then block re-import for that item.

 Bank-imported and uploaded transactions